-Sarcoma detected during procurement
+Sarcoma detected during retrieval

-Given the typically aggressive nature of these tumours, sarcoma diagnosed during procurement poses an unacceptable risk to organ donation.
+Given the typically aggressive nature of these tumours, sarcoma diagnosed during retrieval poses an unacceptable risk to organ transplantation.
 While there are a number of low-grade sarcomas, obtaining a definitive diagnosis in the timeframe required for transplantation is unlikely to be feasible.